jichu4n/palm-sync/README.md

 # Run tsc to produce ./dist/list-dbs.js
 npm run build

-# Listen for USB connection and run specified conduit.
+# Wait for HotSync connection over USB and run specified conduit.
-#   - For serial, use `--serial /dev/ttyXXX` (or `--serial COMn` on Windows)
+#   - For serial, use `--serial /dev/ttyXXX` (`--serial COMn` on Windows)
 #   - For network HotSync (port 14238), use `--net`
+#   - For serial-over-network (POSE and other emulators), use `--serial:net`
+#     to listen on port 6416
 ./node_modules/.bin/palm-sync run --usb ./dist/list-dbs.js

-# Now connect a Palm OS device and initiate HotSync!
+# Now connect and initiate HotSync on the Palm OS device!
 ```

 ## API